 Some people may decide a standard variable rate mortgage is right for them.

-But don’t assume what the best option will be.
+But don’t assume what the best option for you will be.
 Always get expert advice.

 So what are the advantages of a standard variable mortgage?